CatLava/langchain-chatbot/README.md

 ## Running the bot

 ### Set your keys
-Be sure to set your keys as per the .env.example file
+Be sure to set your keys as per the .env.example file and rename the file as .env

 The bot can be run directly from cli with
 ```python3 main.py```